wesruv/target.en/help/c-implementing-target/c-implementing-target-for-client-side-web/c-how-atjs-works/how-atjs-works.md

 From a high level view, there are a couple of differences between the two versions:

 * at.js 2.x does not have a global mbox request concept but rather a page-load request.
 A page-load request can be viewed as a request to retrieve content that should be applied on the initial page load of your website.
-* at.js 2.x manages concepts of Views that are use for Single Page Applications (SPAs). at.js 1.*x* is not aware of this concept.
+* at.js 2.x manages a concept called Views, which are used for Single Page Applications (SPAs). at.js 1.*x* is not aware of this concept.

 ## at.js 2.x diagrams